olivergarnica/olivergarnica/README.md

 Hi
 I am Oliver Garnica, an undergrad at the University of Michigan.

--  I’m interested in algorithmic trading along with learning how to apply mathematical and statistical modeling.
 -  I am currently building a personalized backtester and a database for youtube channel information.
 -  How to reach me: olivermgarnica@gmail.com